 China Day is an annual festival celebrating Chinese music and culture.
 This unique event is held at the Royal Danish Academy of Music (RDAM) in the autumn and is free for the public to attend.

 China Day is a popular community event enjoyed by people and families of all ages and nationalities.
 The festive day features Chinese music concerts, workshops on iconic aspects of Chinese culture such as traditional instruments, tai ji quan (martial art), Chinese painting, calligraphy, and Chinese horoscopes.
 Attendees can taste Chinese food and learn about the traditional tea ceremony.

-More information about China Day will be posted here.
-You are also welcome to follow us on Facebook.
+For more information about China Day 2020, please follow us on Facebook.